growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration/custom-bot-with-proxy-settings.md

 :::

-## Register Custom bot with proxy Service
+## Register a Custom Bot with Proxy Service

 1. Open the registration for the GROWI Custom Bot with proxy service.
 You will see that two access tokens have been generated for the various tokens in the **Generate Access Token** section.
 Access tokens can be reissued if necessary.